Search for dark matter production in association with bottom quarks and a lepton pair in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Background estimation

 Intrinsically, the DY process does not have undetectable particles with large \pt in the final state, such that events with large \ptmiss are rare.
 Nonnegligible values of \ptmiss can originate from detector acceptance effects, as well as mismeasurements.
 For this reason, DY events contribute mostly to the region of small \ptmiss and constitute an important background for signal samples with small $\pt^{\Pell\Pell}$.
 On the other hand, $\PZ\PZ$ and $\PW\PZ$ production with large \ptmiss are important backgrounds for signal samples with large $\pt^{\Pell\Pell}$.
 In the SR, 91\% of the $\PZ\PZ$ events are those in which the second $\PZ$ boson does not decay to charged leptons, while 66\% of the $\PW\PZ$ events have a $\PW$ boson decaying to one neutrino and one charged lepton, which falls outside of the detector acceptance.
-To make the distribution in \ptmiss from $\PZ\PZ$ and $\PW\PZ$ events in the CRs more similar to the one in the SR, the additional leptons present in the $\PZ\PZ$ and $\PW\PZ$ CRs are removed from the calculation of \ptmiss.
+To ensure consistency between quantities defined in SR and CRs, making the distribution in \ptmiss from $\PW\PZ$ and $\PZ\PZ$ events in the CRs analogous to those in the SR, the additional leptons present in the $\PW\PZ$ CR ($\Pell_3$) and $\PZ\PZ$ CR ($\Pell_3$ and $\Pell_4$) are removed from the calculation of \ptmiss.
 This also increases the statistical precision of these CRs, because \ptmiss increases and more events pass the $\ptmiss > 65\GeV$ requirement.

 A comparison is made in each CR between data and simulation in the distributions of all MLP input variables to verify that the modeling is adequate for the different background processes.
 Because of its importance, the distributions in \ptmiss after a background-only fit to the data in the four CRs is shown in Fig.~\ref{Fig:Met-Distribution_CRs}.
 A maximum likelihood fit is performed on the \ptmiss distribution, combining only the four CRs.
 The same group of systematic uncertainties described in Section~\ref{sec:systematics} is included in this fit.
 We observe agreement in shape and normalization between data and simulation within the uncertainties.